 Journal Board — Volume XXI

-Eight individuals make up the Editorial Board for the Animal and Natural Resource Law Review.
-Together, in conjunction with a team of Associate Editors, this group will produce Volume XXI of the Journal.
+Ten individuals make up the Editorial Board for the Animal and Natural Resource Law Review.
+Together, in conjunction with a team of Associate Editors, this group will produce Volume XXII of the Journal.

 Hannah Gates is a 3L, JD candidate at Michigan State University.
 She has an M.A. in Educational Leadership and Policy from the University of Michigan.
 She has a B.A. in liberal arts and with a minor in anthropology from the University of New Mexico.
 Before law school, Hannah was a teacher in the Metro Detroit area where she taught first and second grade for four years before changing career paths to law.
 Her interests include educational law and criminal defense.